-- 1 Hold MENU.

-- 2 Select Activities & Apps.

-- 3 Select an activity.

-- 4 Select the activity settings.

-- 5 Select ClimbPro > Status > On.

-- 6 Select an option:

-- Select Data Field to customize the data field that appears on the ClimbPro screen.

-- Select Alert to set alerts at the start of a climb or at a certain distance from the climb.

-- Select Descents to turn descents on or off for running activities.

-- 7 Review the climbs and course details for the course (Viewing or Editing Course Details, page 67).

-- 8 Start following a saved course (Navigating to a Destination, page 66).
+- 1 Hold MENU. - 2 Select Activities & Apps. - 3 Select an activity. - 4 Select the activity settings. - 5 Select ClimbPro > Status > When Navigating. - 6 Select an option: - Select Data Field to customize the data field that appears on the ClimbPro screen. - · Select Alert to set alerts at the start of a climb or at a certain distance from the climb. - Select Descents to turn descents on or off for running activities. - Select Climb Detection to choose the types of climbs detected during cycling activities. - 7 Review the climbs and course details for the course (Viewing or Editing Course Details, page 90). - 8 Start following a saved course (Navigating to a Destination, page 88).